Directus vs Strapi : Comparing the headless CMS features

 • view earlier versions of an updated record.

-• restore that record back to it’s earlier version.
+• restore that record back to its earlier version.

-4. File Uploads Strapi ✅ Directus ✅
+5. File Uploads Strapi ✅

-Both Strapi and Directus provide capabilities to upload to various destinations (local path, AWS S3 bucket, etc).
+Both Strapi and Directus provide capabilities to upload to various destinations (local path, AWS S3 bucket, etc.).
 However, there are certain differences that may matter for some implementations:

 • Strapi allows us to write our own custom providers for file uploads (the code would actually upload the files).
 As a result, if the storage service of our choice isn’t supported by Strapi out-of-the-box, we can simply write our custom provider to make it work.
 Directus seems to be working in the same direction (see this issue) in the coming future (but the feature hasn’t been prioritized in over a year).

-5. Single Sign-on Directus ✅
+6. Single Sign-on Directus ✅

 But, other than SSO, both Strapi and Directus allow having unlimited users and roles on self-hosted setups without having to pay anything.

 With Directus, this can be achieved via M2A (Many-to-any) relationships.
-And, the same can be achieved with Strapi via Dynamic zones.
+And the same can be achieved with Strapi via Dynamic zones.

-7. Access Control for Admin UI Features Strapi ✅
+8. Access Control for Admin UI Features Strapi ✅

 With Directus, the only access control available for the Admin UI functionalities is to either allow or disallow a user from accessing it completely.
 For example - Strapi allows us to create Admin users who have access to the entire Admin setup except Media Library section.
-But, Directus doesn’t have any such capability to let a user have Admin access without access to the File Library section.
+But Directus doesn’t have any such capability to let a user have Admin access without access to the File Library section.

-8. CRUD APIs features Strapi ✅ Directus ✅
+9. CRUD APIs features Strapi ✅ Directus ✅

-9. Access-control for APIs Strapi ✅ Directus ✅
+10. Access-control for APIs Strapi ✅ Directus ✅

-10. Internationalization Strapi ✅ Directus ✅
+11. Internationalization Strapi ✅ Directus ✅

-11. Customizing the CRUD API Behavior Strapi ✅ Directus ✅
+12. Customizing the CRUD API Behavior Strapi ✅ Directus ✅

 Both Strapi and Directus provide hooks for us to write custom code that gets executed when the CRUD APIs for our content are invoked.
 So, customizations like the following can be implemented with both: